 "On the client side, enabling net.ipv4.tcp_tw_reuse is another almost-safe solution.
-Enabling net.ipv4.tcp_tw_reuse is mostly useless."
+Enabling net.ipv4.tcp_tw_recycle in addition to net.ipv4.tcp_tw_reuse is mostly useless."

 1An established TCP/IP connection can be regarded as a 4-tuple (server IP, server port, client IP, client port).
 Three of the four are evident, i.e. the client uses its own IP address to connect to the server's IP address and service port.
 However, the connection also needs a port number at the client side.
 Unless the client program explicitly requests a port number, this port number is called an ephemeral port number.
 Ephemeral ports are temporary issued by the IP stack of the client OS from a dedicated port range.